Hilton Worldwide (HLT)

 AI Analysis | Feedback

-Christopher J. Nassetta, President and Chief Executive Officer
+Christopher J. Nassetta, President & Chief Executive Officer

 Laura Fuentes, Executive Vice President and Chief Human Resources Officer

-Christopher W. Silcock, President, Global Brand and Commercial Services
+Chris Silcock, President, Global Brands and Commercial Services

-Christopher W. Silcock is President, Global Brand and Commercial Services for Hilton.
-In this role, he leads the positioning of Hilton's global brands and commercial engine, which encompasses performance support, owner relations, global brand strategy and management, technology, sales, revenue management, distribution, enterprise data and analytics, customer engagement, marketing, and loyalty.
+Chris Silcock serves as President, Global Brands and Commercial Services for Hilton.
+He leads efforts to drive market-leading performance and innovation across Hilton's global portfolio.
+His responsibilities include global brand strategy and management, performance support, owner relations, technology, sales, revenue management, distribution, enterprise data and analytics, customer engagement, marketing, and loyalty.

 AI Analysis | Feedback